Aston Barrett Jr: Other projects and recognitions

 Apart from his role in The Wailers, Aston can also be heard playing guitar, drums, bass, and organ for other artists such as Daniel Marley, Junior Reed, Julian Marley, Kwame Bediaco, Aka Beka, Jessee Royale and Reggae Force.
 He is also a co-owner of BAD Lions Productions, who operates a studio in Pompano Beach, Florida.

 In 2017, he received a Grammy Award as co-producer with Damian Marley for the track "The Struggle Discontinues", featured on the album Stony Hill (Grammy Awarded for Best Reggae Album).

 In 2018, he joined with renowned Italian reggae artist Alborosie to co-produce and record the album Unbreakable – Alborosie meets The Wailers.

 In 2020, Barrett Jr. played bass and drums for Romain Virgo's Best of Me, produced and played multiple instruments for Kayaman, and worked on the new Reggae Force album.

 In November 2024, The Wailers' album Evolution, featuring contributions from Mykal Rose, was nominated for the Grammy Award in the Best Reggae Album category.

+On 28 February 2025, Israel Vibration released the album Reggae Music Never Dies, where Barrett Jr. produced and mixed the album, played bass, drums, rhythm guitar, piano, and percussion.